gmr/tinman/README.md

   - password: the password
 - session: Configuration if using tinman.handlers.session.SessionRequestHandler
   - adapter:
-    - class: The classname for the adapte,r one of FileSessionAdapter, RedisSessionAdapter
+    - class: The classname for the adapter.
+One of FileSessionAdapter, RedisSessionAdapter
     - configuration: SessionAdapter specific configuration
   - cookie:
     - name: The cookie name for the session ID
   - duration: The duration in seconds for the session lifetime
-- static_path: The path to static files
 - template_loader: The python module.Class to override the default template loader with
-- templates_path: The path to template files
 - transforms: A list of transformation objects to add to the application in module.Class format
-- translations_path: The path to translation files
-- ui_modules: Module for the UI modules classes (ie mysite.modules)
+- ui_modules: Module for the UI modules classes, can be a single module, a mapping of modules (dict) or a list of modules.
 - xsrf_cookies: Enable xsrf_cookie mode for forms
 - whitelist: List of IP addresses in CIDR notation if whitelist decorator is to be used